mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-actions.md

     [CustomAction2]: ../../assets/user_guides/custom_actions/custom_action_multiple_return_values.png

-# Custom action with custom component

-Custom actions can be used in combination with custom components as well.

 !!! warning

     Please note that users of this package are responsible for the content of any custom action function that they write - especially with regard to leaking any sensitive information or exposing to any security threat during implementation.
 You should always [treat the content of user input as untrusted](https://community.plotly.com/t/writing-secure-dash-apps-community-thread/54619).